ton-defi-org/ton-offline-transaction/README.md

 * Download `fift-lib` library

   This dependency is a standard collection of about 8 fift files.
 They are part of the official [TON repo](https://github.com/newton-blockchain/ton/).
 Download the files from https://github.com/newton-blockchain/ton/tree/master/crypto/fift/lib.
+Set the `fift-lib` directory as the environment variable `FIFTPATH` by running `export FIFTPATH=~/ton/fift-lib`.

 * Download `wallet-v3.fif` and `new-wallet-v3.fif`